-Section 8.
+Section § 9.
 Audits

-- A. The Commission shall cause to be conducted independent audits of gaming operations annually and shall submit the results of those audits to the NIGC, the Legislature and the Chairman of the Tribe. - B. Annual audits shall conform to generally accepted auditing principles, the audit firm must be a certified internal gaming auditor, in accordance with 25 CFR § 571.12(b). - C. All gaming-related contracts that result in the purchase of supplies, services or concessions for more than \$25,000 in any year (except contracts for professional legal and accounting services) shall be specifically included within the scope of the audit conducted under Section § 9(A) of this law. - D. Copies of the annual audit of each licensed gaming operation, and each audit for supplies, services or concessions of each gaming operation, shall be furnished to the NIGC within 120-days after the end of each fiscal year of the gaming operation, to include the annual audit of the KCOA. - E. The auditors must be changed every 3 years in compliance with the Kiowa Constitution. - F. Every calendar quarter, the Commission shall provide a report of all gaming license fees received to Legislature and the Chairman of the Tribe and shall renumerate all gaming license fees to the budget of the Tribe every 6 (Six) months. - G. The Commission shall perform both an internal and independent audit of all entities licensed by the Commission to operate a facility, as well as all entities that control, direct or are subsidiary to any facility licensed by the Commission.
+- A. The Commission shall cause to be conducted independent audits of gaming operations annually and shall submit the results of those audits to the NIGC. - B. Annual audits shall conform to generally accepted auditing principles, the audit firm must be a certified internal gaming auditor, in accordance with 25 CFR § 571.12(b). - C. All gaming-related contracts that result in the purchase of supplies, services or concessions for more than \$25,000 in any year (except contracts for professional legal and accounting services) shall be specifically included within the scope of the audit conducted under Section § 9(A) of this law. - D. Copies of the annual audit of each licensed gaming operation, and each audit for supplies, services or concessions of each gaming operation, shall be furnished to the NIGC within 120-days after the end of each fiscal year of the gaming operation, to include the annual audit of the KCOA. - E. The auditors must be changed every 3 years in compliance with the Kiowa Constitution.

-Section 9.
+Section 9 10.
 Environment and Public Health and Safety